ZAHIRA201/ZAHIRA201/README.md

 ## Books 📚 :
 <div align="center">
   <p>In my free time; the world of psychology and philosophy is where I dive deep for self-understanding and growth.
-Fyodor Dostoevsky and Carl Jung have influenced my thinking profoundly.
+My gentlemen Fyodor Dostoevsky and Carl Jung have influenced my thinking profoundly.
 Human nature, moral dilemmas, and the complexity of suffering resonates with the intricate puzzles I encounter in life and data field.
 Dostoevsky's writings inspire me to ask the hard questions and explore the depths of the human psyche.
   Carl Jung is concept of individuation is a guiding principle in my life, encouraging a balance between light and shadow within myself.
 Together, their works shape my approach to both understanding data, my data ! and the human behaviors in general. </p>
   <img src="https://github.com/ZAHIRA201/ZAHIRA201/blob/master/Beauty _And _The _Beast.gif" alt="read" width="300">
   <img src="https://github.com/ZAHIRA201/ZAHIRA201/blob/master/Beauty _And _The _Beast_1.gif" alt="read" width="300">